Main content

 After briefly working under Robert Lynd, an Irish writer and editor, Herzog joined the Radio Research Project, a social research venture funded by the Rockefeller Foundation and managed by Lazarsfeld.
 Throughout her tenure at the program, Herzog worked on qualitative pilot studies where her research was applied to specific audiences.
 The most famous of these studies was entitled The Invasion from Mars: A Study in the Psychology of Panic, where she and a team of scholars studied the effects of Orson Wells' 1938 broadcast of the War of the Worlds on listeners.
 Herzog's research on radio soap operas culminated in her 1944 article "What Do We Really Know About Daytime Serial Listeners?" which established the uses and gratifications approach in qualitative audience analysis.
 In the article, Herzog interviewed listeners about their interest in radio soap operas and, depending on their responses, categorized them into distinct listening-gratification types.

 In 1943, Herzog accepted an offer by Marion Harper of the advertising agency McCann Erickson to head their research department.
-In addition to focus groups, Herzog introduced a number of experimental tools to market research, including the Lazarsfeld-Stanton Program Analyzer, pupil-dilation recorders, and a host of personality tests.
+In addition to focus groups, Herzog introduced an arsenal of experimental tools to market research, including the Lazarsfeld-Stanton Program Analyzer, pupil-dilation recorders, and a host of personality tests.
 She later become chairman of McCann-Erickson's research subsidiary division, Marplan.
 Herzog divorced Lazarsfeld in 1945 and married German sociologist Paul Massing in 1954.
 She continued to work for McCann-Erickson after it was renamed Interpublic Group in January 1961 and she was part of the think-tank advertising group Jack Tinker and Partners.
 There she continued to implement contemporary research to an increasingly broad set of marketing problems.

 Elizabeth Perse collection on Herta Herzog is primarily composed of written interactions between Perse and Herzog, dating from 1994 to 1996.
 The correspondence, which was used by Perse for a biographical chapter on Herzog for Nancy Signorielli's Women of Communication, includes their exchanges about the project as well as a short biographical sketch written by Herzog herself.
 Additional documents present are the rest of Perse's research materials and her correspondence with Signorielli and other scholars regarding information on Herzog's life.